orellano-c/transpec_info/README.md

 - Repeated property names are not allowed.
 - No more than 1 product type per .nir file (transfer fucntions are product specific).
 - Before uploading a file into the app, verify that the sample ID's are Ok.
 Sometimes software programs do not handle adequately non-ASCII characters and they are replaced by a `?` symbol.
 Despite `transpec` handles almost any character, if you input a file with corrupted ID's the app will not correct them and you will get an output with corrputed ID's too.
-- Recommended for N 500/NIRMaster (no nirvis, no n400, etc)
+- Recommended for transferring data originally collected with N-500/NIRMaster devices (no nirvis, no n400, etc)
-- Loading huge files might take a while.
+- Loading huge files (>3000 spectra) might take a while.
-- The wavelength range is only the overlap of both spectrometers (e.g. N 500 to ProxiMate: You can only use 1000 to 1700 nm).
+- When transferring spectra from instrument A to instrument B, the transferable spectral range is limited to the wavelength range in which instruments A and B overlap (e.g. N 500 to ProxiMate: The resulting transferable range is from 1000 to 1700 nm).
 - Bad input data will return bad output.
+- For this app we have developed our own proprietary algorithms, the interanl research experiments conducted by the NIR team have demonstrated that the mehods used by the app usually outperform the standard methods commonly found in the literature (direct standardization, piece-wise direct standardization, etc).

 Download the demo file for `transpec` by clicking [here](https://github.com/l-ramirez-lopez/transpec_info/raw/master/DEMO_file_cannabis.nir).